openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 See
 https://github.com/openshift/enhancements/blob/master/enhancements/workload-partitioning/management-workload-partitioning.md#high-level-end-to-end-workflow
-and https://github.com/openshift/enhancements/blob/master/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md for more detailed examples.
+and https://github.com/openshift/enhancements/blob/master/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md for more detailed examples. -->

 ### API Extensions

 API Extensions are CRDs, admission and conversion webhooks, aggregated API servers, and finalizers, i.e. those mechanisms that change the OCP API surface and behaviour.

-- Name the API extensions this enhancement adds or modifies.
+- API extensions this enhancement adds or modifies.
   - introducing a new field under `config.openshift.io/v1/scheduler` allowing admins to extend the list of authorized service accounts and users
   - introducing a new `NodeSchedulingPolicyConfig` type extending the list of configurable plugins in `KubeAPIServerConfig` CRD
-- Does this enhancement modify the behaviour of existing resources, especially those owned by other parties than the authoring team (including upstream resources), and, if yes, how?
-  Please add those other parties as reviewers to the enhancement.
+- Modification of behavior and restrictions.
   - More strict about who can assign pod's `.spec.nodeName` to a control plane node.
-Control plane or critical components might fail to be assigned to control plane nodes if the default list of authorized service accouts and users is not properly populated.
+Control plane or critical components might fail to be assigned to control plane nodes if the default list of authorized service accounts and users is not properly populated.
   - When upgrading to newer OCP versions new control plane and critical components can be introduced that are required to be assigned to control plane nodes.
-Thus, creating a dependency on newer Kube Apiserver Operator version to be upgraded first to refresh the list of authorized service accounts and users.
+Thus, creating a dependency on newer Kube API server Operator version to be upgraded first to refresh the list of authorized service accounts and users.

 <!--  Examples:
   - Adds a finalizer to namespaces.
 Namespace cannot be deleted without our controller running.